U.S. 95 west of Tonopah closed after 6.4 quake, aftershocks

 The temblor was reported at 4:03 a.m. about 35 miles outside Tonopah, according to the U.S. Geological Service.

-U.S. 95 is closed west of Tonopah near Mina as law enforcement officers investigate damage to the road, a county dispatcher said.
+U.S. 95 is closed west of Tonopah near Coaldale as law enforcement officers investigate, a county dispatcher said.

+“U.S. 95 from the U.S. 6 (Coaldale Junction) in Esmeralda County to the U.S. 95 and Nevada 360 Junction in Mineral County is closed,” said a post on the Esmedralda County Facebook page.
+“Use U.S. 6 to NV 360 as an alternate route.
+Please use caution.”

 #Earthquake in Nevada